The-Ossuary/bookish-waffle/README.md

 - **Partnership:** Collaborate on launch, marketing, or integration.
 - **Further Development:** Developers wanted for deployment and demo!

-**No contracts or frontend are currently live.**
+No contracts or frontend are currently live.
 This repo contains all source code, assets, and documentation you need.

 ---

 ## Screenshots

 *Sample UI and NFT artwork coming soon.
-Artists and designers welcome!*
+Artists and designers are welcome!*

 ---

 ## Quickstart

-You can run and experiment with the code locally:
+Clone and run the code locally:

 ```bash
 git clone https://github.com/The-Ossuary/bookish-waffle.git